emqx/emqx-docs/en_US/admin/cfg.md

   * default:
   `"5s"`

-  If the handler is terminated, it restarts automatically after a delay specified in milliseconds.
-The value `infinity` prevents restarts.
+  The handler restarts automatically after a delay in the event of termination, unless the value `infinity` is set, which blocks any subsequent restarts.

 ## log_rotation